ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/232113 Hydronic Piping.md

 ## EXECUTION

- **Aboveground Piping Installation*
+1. Aboveground Piping Installation*
-## General

    1. Install pipe and pipe fittings in accordance with recognized industry practices to achieve permanently leakproof systems, capable of performing the indicated service without failure.
-   1. Install each piping run with a minimum number of joints and couplings but with adequate and accessible unions/flanges for disassembly and maintenance/replacement of valves and equipment.
+   2. Install each piping run with a minimum number of joints and couplings but with adequate and accessible unions/flanges for disassembly and maintenance/replacement of valves and equipment.
-   1. Install piping with sufficient clearance from other piping, building structure and other systems to allow for the piping insulation to be properly applied.
+   3. Install piping with sufficient clearance from other piping, building structure and other systems to allow for the piping insulation to be properly applied.
-   1. Run piping above ground parallel with the lines of the building unless otherwise shown or noted.
+   4. Run piping above ground parallel with the lines of the building unless otherwise shown or noted.
-   1. Keep horizontal runs of piping as high as possible to provide maximum head room.
+   5. Keep horizontal runs of piping as high as possible to provide maximum head room.
-   1. Install piping in equipment rooms so as not to interfere with aisleways and to allow unhindered egress from any point in the space.
+   6. Install piping in equipment rooms so as not to interfere with aisleways and to allow unhindered egress from any point in the space.
-   1. Keep vertical lines straight in the partitions or furring or as close to the columns as possible.
+   7. Keep vertical lines straight in the partitions or furring or as close to the columns as possible.
-   1. Run pipe to avoid interference with ducts, wires or apparatus and with approved offsets around columns, beams and other obstructions.
+   8. Run pipe to avoid interference with ducts, wires or apparatus and with approved offsets around columns, beams and other obstructions.
-   1. Install piping that penetrates a vapor retarder to respect the vapor retarder integrity by sealing the opening around the pipe with vapor retardant tape.
+   9. Install piping that penetrates a vapor retarder to respect the vapor retarder integrity by sealing the opening around the pipe with vapor retardant tape.
-   1. Install piping with sufficient clearance from building structural members so as not to interfere with the application of steel fireproofing.
+   10. Install piping with sufficient clearance from building structural members so as not to interfere with the application of steel fireproofing.
-   1. Establish piping elevations prior to installation to avoid interferences with other piping and materials and equipment of other trades.
+   11. Establish piping elevations prior to installation to avoid interferences with other piping and materials and equipment of other trades.
-   1. Cutting, burning, or welding of structural steel is not permitted, unless indicated otherwise.
+   12. Cutting, burning, or welding of structural steel is not permitted, unless indicated otherwise.
-   1. Personnel Protection From Suspended Work
+   13. Personnel Protection From Suspended Work
-   1. Refer to Division 23 sections of the Specifications.
+   14. Refer to Division 23 sections of the Specifications.
-   1. Pitching of Piping
+   15. Pitching of Piping
-   1. Pitch horizontal water and air lines to low points to provide for complete drainage of the system.
+   16. Pitch horizontal water and air lines to low points to provide for complete drainage of the system.
 Minimum pitch, unless otherwise shown:
       1. 1 inch in 40 feet.
 Install drain valves at low points and air vents at high points and at locations where air may pocket on water lines.
-   1. Pitch steam piping at a uniform grade of 0.2 percent downward in the direction of steam flow.
+   17. Pitch steam piping at a uniform grade of 0.2 percent downward in the direction of steam flow.
-   1. Pitch gravity condensate return piping at a uniform grade of 0.4 percent in the direction of condensate flow.
+   18. Pitch gravity condensate return piping at a uniform grade of 0.4 percent in the direction of condensate flow.
-   1. Separation of Piping
+   19. Separation of Piping
-   1. Separate cold piping from hot piping with a minimum of 6 inches air gap between outside diameters of the piping.
+   20. Separate cold piping from hot piping with a minimum of 6 inches air gap between outside diameters of the piping.
 If piping is insulated, locate the 6-inch air gap between outside diameters of the insulation.
-   1. Drains
+   21. Drains
-   1. Pipe drains from items such as boilers, water relief valves, tanks, cooling coil drain pans, air vents, environmental rooms evaporator condensate drain pans, and drip-pan elbows, to the nearest floor drain.
+   22. Pipe drains from items such as boilers, water relief valves, tanks, cooling coil drain pans, air vents, environmental rooms evaporator condensate drain pans, and drip-pan elbows, to the nearest floor drain.
-   1. Copper Tubing
+   23. Copper Tubing
-   1. Swaging copper tubing to couple two lengths together instead of using an approved solder type coupling will not be permitted.
+   24. Swaging copper tubing to couple two lengths together instead of using an approved solder type coupling will not be permitted.
 Incompletely filled solder joints are not acceptable.
-   1. Make up horizontal joints on piping NPS 2-1/2 and larger in the vertical position before assembly and erection.
+   25. Make up horizontal joints on piping NPS 2-1/2 and larger in the vertical position before assembly and erection.
-   1. Clean surfaces to be soldered both the inside of the fitting and the outside of the tubing, with steel wool or fine sandpaper until all discoloration is removed and metal is smooth and bright.
+   26. Clean surfaces to be soldered both the inside of the fitting and the outside of the tubing, with steel wool or fine sandpaper until all discoloration is removed and metal is smooth and bright.
-   1. In assembling copper tube systems, take care to establish proper grade and alignment in the system before soldering.
+   27. In assembling copper tube systems, take care to establish proper grade and alignment in the system before soldering.
 Installations will not be approved where tube and fittings are subjected to strain in order to obtain grade or alignment.
-   1. File or ream cut tube ends to the full original bore.
+   28. File or ream cut tube ends to the full original bore.
 1. Pipe Jointing
 	1. Steel Pipe
    1. Provide steel pipe NPS 2 and smaller with plain ends and socket weld joints or threaded ends and screwed joints.
 Provide sizes NPS 2-1/2 and over flanged or grooved with gaskets or welded.
-   1. Ream pipe ends and take care to prevent foreign material from entering any pipe.
+   2. Ream pipe ends and take care to prevent foreign material from entering any pipe.
-   1. Make screwed joints with oil and graphite or other approved compound.
+   3. Make screwed joints with oil and graphite or other approved compound.
 Apply joint compound to male thread only and take care to prevent compound from reaching interior of pipe.
-   1. Install unions or companion flanges in the pipe lines at locations as required to permit the removal of fixtures, apparatus and equipment without dismantling.
+   4. Install unions or companion flanges in the pipe lines at locations as required to permit the removal of fixtures, apparatus and equipment without dismantling.
 Do not install unions and companion flanges in walls, partitions or other inaccessible locations.
-   1. Copper Pipe
+   5. Copper Pipe
-   1. Solder joint connections
+   6. Solder joint connections
-   1. Use ASTM B813, water flushable, lead-free flux; ASTM B32, lead-free solder; and ASTM B828 procedure, unless otherwise indicated.
+   7. Use ASTM B813, water flushable, lead-free flux; ASTM B32, lead-free solder; and ASTM B828 procedure, unless otherwise indicated.
-   1. Use a multiple-flame circular torch for soldering tubing NPS 2-1/2 and larger.
+   8. Use a multiple-flame circular torch for soldering tubing NPS 2-1/2 and larger.
-   1. For joints in potable water systems, use flux and solder which complies with NSF 61.
+   9. For joints in potable water systems, use flux and solder which complies with NSF 61.
-   1. Make copper press fittings in accordance with the manufacturer’s installation instructions.
+   10. Make copper press fittings in accordance with the manufacturer’s installation instructions.
 Fully insert the tubing into the fitting and mark the tubing at the shoulder of the fitting.
 Before pressing the fitting, check the fitting alignment against the mark on the tubing to assure the tubing is fully engaged (inserted) in the fitting.
 Press the joints on the tubing using the tool approved by the manufacturer.
-   1. Pipe Welding
+   11. Pipe Welding
-   1. Perform steel pipe welding by either oxy-acetylene or electric arc method and perform by approved welders qualified in accordance with the Division 23 sections of the Specifications.
+   12. Perform steel pipe welding by either oxy-acetylene or electric arc method and perform by approved welders qualified in accordance with the Division 23 sections of the Specifications.
 Use welding procedures and provide joint quality which strictly conforms to above procedures.
 The Architect reserves the right to require qualifying demonstrations, at the Contractor's expense, of any welders assigned to the job.
-   1. Make tee connections in welded piping with a factory fabricated butt welding tee or with weld-o-let of butt, socket or threaded type.
+   13. Make tee connections in welded piping with a factory fabricated butt welding tee or with weld-o-let of butt, socket or threaded type.
 When weld-o-lets are used provide a branch connection which is one-half the diameter of the main or less.
 Scarf welding or direct butt welding of side connections will not be permitted.
 Tees fabricated from pipe will not be permitted.
-   1. Use long radius welding ells wherever possible, in changing pipe directions of welded pipe lines.
+   14. Use long radius welding ells wherever possible, in changing pipe directions of welded pipe lines.
 Mitered joints are not acceptable.
-   1. Flanges
+   15. Flanges
-   1. Provide flanges with 1/16-inch raised and drilled face, of the weld-neck type.
+   16. Provide flanges with 1/16-inch raised and drilled face, of the weld-neck type.
 Slip-on type flanges will not be allowed.
-   1. Where flanges with raised faces are joined to companion flanges with a flat face, machine the raised face down to a smooth matching surface and use full face gasket.
+   17. Where flanges with raised faces are joined to companion flanges with a flat face, machine the raised face down to a smooth matching surface and use full face gasket.
-   1. Provide gaskets suitable for the liquid or gas service intended.
+   18. Provide gaskets suitable for the liquid or gas service intended.
 Gaskets containing asbestos material will not be permitted.
-   1. Reducing Fittings
+   19. Reducing Fittings
-   1. For proper drainage and air elimination, provide eccentric type fittings when decrease in pipe size is necessary.
+   20. For proper drainage and air elimination, provide eccentric type fittings when decrease in pipe size is necessary.
 Bushings will not be permitted.
-   1. For water and other liquid lines, install the top of pipe on a continuous straight line.
+   21. For water and other liquid lines, install the top of pipe on a continuous straight line.
-   1. For steam, gas, gravity condensate, and air lines, install the bottom of the pipe on a continuous straight line.
+   22. For steam, gas, gravity condensate, and air lines, install the bottom of the pipe on a continuous straight line.